Jonathan2307/shifumi/README.md

 3. Generate a random choice from a IA

 In order to play the game... you need an opponent right?
 Then, let's find create a random choice from the script.

+4. Create the game logic

+Who wins?
+Create the logic.

+5. Pull the response from an API

+Use the http://www.randomnumberapi.com/ in order to retrieve a random number to get the choice of the IA.

+To Be Continued...